ROAD TO SITEI

 What you will learn:

-The SITEI 2017 conference is in its 6th year, and has always attracted key stakeholders from the oil and gas, and solid minerals.
-At the SITEI conference, you will meet the following people in person:
+The SITEI 2018 conference is now in its 7th year, and has always attracted key stakeholders from the oil and gas, and solid minerals industries.
+At the SITEI conference, you will meet the following people in person

 Global and local industry leaders, professionals, strategic decision-makers from across the extractive industries value chain